ShuttleOps/production-ready-k8s-demo/README.md

 Enter `y` to proceed despite the invalid certificate name (if you do not have cert-manager set up against a domain); enter the password retrieved earlier.

+### Deploy Dummy Application

+The dummy application can be deployed via ArgoCD via Helm with its overrides existing in the `k8s-bootstrap/values` directory.
+When pasting in these overrides, replace the image repository URI with that revealed by running `terraform output`.

 ### Set up monitoring components

 The monitoring components we will set up are: